estokes/pinephone-kbpwrd/README.md

 wrong.
 This isn't as bad as it sounds, since the default limit of 500mA is almost always the correct value for the pinephone.

-Unfortunatly the powerbank ic in use in the keyboard does not prioritize feeding the load over charging the internal battery.
-That means that when connecting to a charger after being deeply discharged the keyboard battery has to complete the constant current portion of it's charge cycle before the keyboard is able to deliver more than about 500mA to the phone.
-Once the keyboard moves to the constant voltage phase of charging the extra current up to the keyboard's input limit can be sent to the phone.
-How long this will take depends on how deeply discharged the keyboard battery was.
+The powerbank ic in use in the keyboard does not really deal well with balacing charging it's own battery and feeding the load.
+If you leave it at the default current limit and increase the phone current limit when both batteries are deeply discharged it will draw too much current and shutdown/restart in a loop while getting pretty warm.
+The daemon manages the limits when charging in order to prevent this from happening.
+It will always try to keep both batteries charging, but will prioritize the main battery so the phone doesn't run out of power and turn off.
+It tries to keep within safe limits, and as a result might not charge quite as fast as would be technically possible.

 ## Todo